 NF2 Clinical Program

-Individuals with Neurofibromatosis Type 2 (NF2) can now benefit from the midwest’s only program specializing in the NF2 patient care – the Washington University NF2 Clinical Program.
+Individuals with Neurofibromatosis Type 2 (NF2) can now benefit from the midwest’s only program specializing in NF2 patient care – the Washington University NF2 Clinical Program.
 This program is a joint project of the Washington University NF Center and the Alvin J. Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine.

 A dedicated group of physicians and other health care professionals from a broad spectrum of medical specialties — including neurosurgery, otolaryngology, neurology, medical oncology, radiation oncology, neuroradiology, plastic and reconstructive surgery, audiology, neuro-ophthalmology, anesthesiology (pain management), physical therapy, and social work — coordinate patient assessments and provide treatment with a comprehensive approach.